Cataract Surgery

 Key Takeaways

-- Outpatient procedure taking 15-30 minutes
+- Outpatient procedure, often 15-30 minutes of operating time

 When Is Cataract Surgery Recommended?